Game of Thrones meets Rick and Morty in Pickle Rick commentary

 Do they even have pickles in Westeros?
 Regardless, Game of Thrones star Peter Dinklage, who plays Tyrion Lannister on the HBO hit, and showrunners David Benioff and Dan Weiss have recorded an audio commentary for the Pickle Rick episode of Adult Swim's Rick and Morty.

 You remember Pickle Rick.
-It was kind of a big dill when the gross-even-for-this-show episode aired last year.
+It was kind of a big dill when the gross-even-for-this-show episode about Rick turning himself into a pickle aired last year.
 It'll be included on the May 15 DVD/Blu-ray release of the third season of Rick and Morty, along with the star-studded audio commentary.

 Dinklage, Benioff and Weiss recorded their commentary last summer, and Rick and Morty co-creator Justin Roiland tweeted out a photo at the time.